r2c-CSE/semgrep-findings-to-csv-github-action/README.md

   * Get your projects
   * Dump a JSON file for each projects
   * Combines the per project JSON files into a single JSON files for the full Organization
+  * Filter the JSON for specific columns that are of interest and rename column names
   * Converts the combined JSON file into a CSV & XLSX file
   * Saves the CSV & XLSX file as an Artifact in GitHUb actions.
 The Artifact name is "Findings-Current Time -- Current Date"